 Summary : St John Damascene, Priest, Doctor of the Church.
 Born about 675 in Damascus (Syria); died near Jerusalem about 749.
-He was a Christian official in a Moslem government.
-Became a monk and later presbyter at Mar Saba monastery near Jerusalem, where he was renowned as a theologian and biblical commentator.
-Noted for his vigorous defence of the veneration of images against the iconoclasts, his theological writings synthesising the thought of the Greek Fathers, his poetry and hymnody.
+He was a Christian official in a Moslem government, became a monk and later presbyter at Mar Saba monastery near Jerusalem, where he was renowned as a theologian and biblical commentator.
+He was noted for his vigorous defence of the veneration of images against the iconoclasts, his theological writings synthesising the thought of the Greek Fathers, his poetry and his hymnody.

 John Damascene worked as a controller of revenues for the Muslim caliph of Damascus before he retired to the wilderness near Jericho to be a monk.
 Best known for his writings in defence of icons, but also for his systematic theology and for hymns in honour of Our Lady.

 Patrick Duffy describes his life.

 Islam was already well established in Syria when John, also called Monsur, was born in Damascus in 675.
 His father (Sergius?) was a Christian who held the post of controller of revenues at the court of the caliph Abdul Malek in the city.
 Christians were free to worship as long as they paid the poll tax.
 John was baptised and received a classical Christian education from a monk called Cosmas, whom the Arabs had brought from Sicily as a slave and John’s father had purchased for a large sum of money.
 John succeeded to his father’s post and worked at it until a new caliph made his position more difficult.